vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/IndexOutOfRangeException.md

 Common mistakes are:
 - Accessing an empty collection (`.Length` or `.Count` is `0`).
 - An improperly written `for` or `while` loop.
+- Using an index from a different loop, `i` instead of `j` for example.

 You can use the [debugger](../../Debugging/Debugger.md) to step over your code, inspecting variables and execution to assess what is wrong.